jensenemily/jensenemily.github.io/index.md

 I will be joining the faculty in the Electrical, Computer and Energy Engineering Department at the **University of Colorado, Boulder**

 **About me:** I received a B.S.
 Degree in Engineering Mathematics & Statistics from UC Berkeley, after which I was a research assistant at Caltech.
-I received a Ph.D. degree in the Electrical & Computer Engineering department at UC Santa Barbara in 2020, where I was advised by Professor Bassam Bamieh.
-I received the UC Regents’ Graduate Fellowship (2016), the Zonta Amelia Earhart Fellowship (2019), and an honorable mention for the Young Author award at the IFAC Conference on Networked Systems (2022).
-I am currently a postdoctoral researcher in Murat Arcak's group at UC Berkeley, and previously held a postdoctoral appointment at Northeastern University.
+After receiving my Ph.D. degree in the Electrical & Computer Engineering department at UC Santa Barbara in 2020, I have held postdoctoral appointments at Northeastern University and UC Berkeley.
+I have received the UC Regents’ Graduate Fellowship (2016), the Zonta Amelia Earhart Fellowship (2019), and an honorable mention for the Young Author award at the IFAC Conference on Networked Systems (2022).

 My broad research interests include: